spree/spreebot/explanations/steps.md

-We need steps to reproduce this.
+You need to provide a detailed set of steps to reproduce the problem.
+It should be possible for another developer to reproduce the problem on using a clean install of (no extensions or customizations) if they follow your steps and use the Spree version specified.